 By automating certain tasks, Twitter bots can help you establish an active presence on one of the most widely used social media platforms in less time.
 With a bot, you can schedule tweets to publish at times when you’re not online.
 You can automate responses to new followers.
 You can retweet content with a particular keyword or hashtag.
 You can follow or unfollow accounts — and much more.

-Let’s walk through the process of creating a Twitter bot below.
+Now, let’s walk through each step of creating a Twitter bot below.

 How to Make a Twitter Bot

 - Edit the Twitter application’s settings.